-The blockchain is an undeniably ingenious invention – the brainchild of a person or group of people known by the pseudonym, Satoshi Nakamoto.
-But since then, it has evolved into something greater, and the main question every single person is asking is:
+The blockchain is an undeniably ingenious invention – the brainchild of a person or group of people known by the pseudonym Satoshi Nakamoto.
+But since its creation, it has evolved into something greater, and the main question every single person is asking is:

 What is Blockchain?

-By allowing digital information to be distributed but not copied, blockchain technology created the backbone of a new type of internet.
-Originally devised for the digital currency, Bitcoin, the tech community is now finding other potential uses for the technology.
+Blockchain technology created the backbone of a new type of internet by allowing the distribution of digital information, but not its duplication.
+Originally devised for the digital currency Bitcoin, the tech community is now finding other potential uses for the technology.

-Bitcoin has been called “digital gold,” and for a good reason.
+People call bitcoin “digital gold,” and for a good reason.
 To date, the total value of the currency is close to $9 billion US.
 Also, blockchains can make other types of digital value.
-Like the internet (or your car), you don’t need to know how the blockchain works to use it.
+Like the internet (or your car), you don’t need to know how it works to be able to use it.
 However, having a basic knowledge of this new technology shows why they consider it revolutionary.
 So, we hope you enjoy this guide.

 What is Blockchain Technology?